15mahmoud/Edtech/README.md

 This is the unified repository for our graduation project: **Edtech**, an educational platform with:

 - 🧠 A backend API built with Node.js, Express, MongoDB
-- 📱 A mobile application built using Flutter (or React Native)
+- 📱 A mobile application built natively using Kotlin for Android

 ---